anand-p-r/hslhrt-hass-custom/README.md

     5. Restart Home Assistant
     6. Install integration from UI (Configuration --> Intergations --> + --> Search for "hsl")
     7. Specify stop name (e.g. töölöntori) or stop code (e.g. H0209).
 Optionally the route number (e.g. 8) or the destination can be specified as well.
+       1. Stop name is case in-sensitive, but stop code is not.
+E.g. töölöntori and Töölöntori are OK.
+H0209 is OK. h0209 is NOT OK.
-       1. Route takes precedence over destination, if specified.
+       2. Route takes precedence over destination, if specified.
 Both options are case in-sensitive.
-       2. In case, route and destination are not needed, leave the default values as "ALL" or "all".
+       3. In case, route and destination are not needed, leave the default values as "ALL" or "all".

 <br/>